-- However, if you still wish to get the flu vaccine or have your child vaccinated, you can do so free of charge.
+- However, if you still wish to get a flu shot or have your child vaccinated, you can do so free of charge.

 Do you receive services at home or by appointment by a doctor or nurse?

-You will be able to receive the vaccine during your consultation from November.
+You will be able to receive the vaccine during your November consultation.

 Stay home if you are sick!
-Don’t play the hero on your way to work if you have flu symptoms.
+Don’t play the hero and go to work if you have flu symptoms.

 Influenza Vaccination: Myths and Facts